YatingMusic/ReaRender/README.md

 ### 2. Create Projects
 The instruction [here](docs/project_setting.md) will show musicians and engineers how to setup their REAPER project.

+it’s a bit tricky to get it to run.
+Therefore, we provide you a few tutorials.
+See the documents below.

 ### 3. RUN
 We have two templates:
 * single media - [synth_single_media.py](synth_single_media.py)